tauri-apps/tauri-docs/docs/guides/distribution/sign-macos.md

 #### Certificate environment variables

 - `APPLE_SIGNING_IDENTITY`: this is the `signing identity` we highlighted above.
 It must be defined to sign apps both locally and on CI machines.
+Using just the part in the parentheses is usually enough, for example `ABCDE12345` in `Developer ID Application: Walter Tauri (ABCDE12345)`

 Additionally, to simplify the code signing process on CI, Tauri can install the certificate on the keychain for you if you define the `APPLE_CERTIFICATE` and `APPLE_CERTIFICATE_PASSWORD` environment variables.